infctr/eslint-plugin-typescript-sort-keys/docs/rules/string-enum.md

 The 1st option is `"asc"` or `"desc"`.

-- `"asc"` (default) - enforce enum members to be in ascending order.
+- `"asc"` (default) - enforce string-enum members to be in ascending order.
-- `"desc"` - enforce enum members to be in descending order.
+- `"desc"` - enforce string-enum members to be in descending order.

 The 2nd option is an object which has 2 properties.

-- `caseSensitive` - if `true`, enforce enum members to be in case-sensitive order.
+- `caseSensitive` - if `true`, enforce string-enum members to be in case-sensitive order.
 Default is `true`.
-- `natural` - if `true`, enforce enum members to be in natural order.
+- `natural` - if `true`, enforce string-enum members to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.

 ### desc